kenlukas/teractf/Lunch_and_Learns/Jun_2025/Crypto-MindYourPsAndQs/README.md

 e: 65537
 ```

-First because 'n' is small we can use [factordb.com](https://factordb.com) to figure out p and q.
+First, because 'n' is small, we can use [factordb.com](https://factordb.com) to figure out p and q.

 ![factordb](./factordb.png)

-from this we can say:
+From this, we can say:
 p = 1899107986527483535344517113948531328331
 q = 674357869540600933870145899564746495319033